rydeckik/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

     plot to display the distribution of the political pressures and controls on media content index, `pf_expression_control`?

-A: To look at the distribution of `pf_score`, I would use a histogram.
+**Answer:** To check the distribution of `pf_score`, I would use a histogram.
 I would also use a histogram to look at the distribution of `pf_expression_control`.

 -   In the R code chunk below titled `univariable-plots`, type the R